-Scenario Place of supply Where supply involves movement of goods Location of such goods at the time at which the movement of goods terminates for delivery to the recipient Where supply does not involve movement of goods Location of such goods at the time of delivery to the recipient For imported goods Location of importer For exported goods Location outside India to which the goods are exported

-For Supply of Service:
+Scenario Place of supply Where supply involves movement of goods Location of such goods at the time at which the movement of goods terminates for delivery to the recipient Where supply does not involve movement of goods Location of such goods at the time of delivery to the recipient For imported goods Location of importer For exported goods Location outside India to which the goods are exported For Supply of Service:

 Scenario Place of supply

 B2B Location of service recipient

 B2C Location of the recipient where the address on

 record exists; else location of supplier

+QUERY 71

 If a walk in customer gives his address of another State (where he resides), whether SGST/CGST or IGST is payable?

+ANSWER

-- Whether SGST/CGST or IGST is payable on a supply depends on the place of supply.
+Whether SGST/CGST or IGST is payable on a supply depends on the place of supply.
 If the place of supply and the location of the supplier are in the same state or union territory, then SGST/CGST are applicable.
 If they are in different states or Union territories, then IGST is applicable.
-The place of supply in case of goods is as follows: - If there is movement of goods, then the location of goods when the movement terminates; or - If there is no movement of goods, then location of the goods at the time of delivery to the recipient. - Address of the recipient per se is not a determining factor. - Ordinarily, when the walk in customer makes purchase of gold and takes delivery at the outlet premises itself, there is only an intra-state supply which will be liable to SGST + CGST.
+The place of supply in case of goods is as follows:

+- If there is movement of goods, then the location of goods when the movement terminates; or

+- If there is no movement of goods, then location of the goods at the time of delivery to the recipient.
+Address of the recipient per se is not a determining factor.
+Ordinarily, when the walk in customer makes purchase of gold and takes delivery at the outlet premises itself, there is only an intra-state supply which will be liable to SGST + CGST.
+VALUATION QUERY 72 On what amount should GST be paid on supply of repair services to customer?
+ANSWER We presume the customer is registered.